 LINE 11(b) If you have credits in addition to the BET credit enter the total credits available on this line.
+Do not also enter BET credits on Line 11(a).
 (Attach Form DP-160; only available to those entities that have more than one credit available).

 LINE 12 New Hampshire Business Profits Tax Net of Statutory Credits (Line 10 minus Line 11(a) or Line 11(b)).
 The amount cannot be less than zero.
 Enter the amount from Line 12 on Line 1(b) of the NH BT- Summary Form.